Member | Established: 1996 | Member since 2008

 SMO 5: International Public Sector Accounting Standards

-Although IPSAS have not been adopted in Ukraine, UFPAA reports that it has been advocating for their adoption and implementation.
+Although International Public Sector Accounting Standards (IPSAS) have not been adopted in their entirety in Ukraine, UFPAA reports that it has actively advocated for their broader adoption and implementation.

-UFPAA indicates in its 2019 SMO Action Plan that in general it will continue raising awareness, sharing knowledge, and providing input to the reform of public sector accounting, supporting the Ministry of Finance (MoF) in translation of international standards, through its representation in the IFRS Council under the MoF, and participating in training, education, and continuing professional development programs conducted jointly with the MoF and PAOs.
+The association has indicated in its SMO Action Plan that it will continue to support the Ministry of Finance of Ukraine (MoF) in the reform of public sector accounting, including through participation in the IFRS Council under the MoF, support for the translation of international standards, and participation in training, education, and continuing professional development activities conducted jointly with the MoF and other professional accountancy organizations.

 -